vakh-kalifatidi/Maze-Problems/README.md

 # Simplify the maze with walled up cells that can be ignored when looking for a path from start to exit.

-In this logic, I solve the problem of how to simplify the maze in order to quickly find the path from the starting cell to the exit.
-Please remember that this is about finding a path quickly, not about finding a short path to an exit.
+logic that I posted can be used to solve the problem of finding a path from start to exit while minimizing calculation time.

 ### Today I will only post the code in C# that walled up the cells